 - 1. Food is produced in a way that upholds the integrity and health of ecosystems (including aquatic ecosystems) and does not disrupt or destroy ecosystems - 2.
 Animals raised for food are treated humanely and are integrated into ecologically friendly farming models - 3.
 Food is locally grown, produced and processed in support of local people, infrastructure and economies - 4.
 Food is culturally and ethnically appropriate, affordable, safe, nutritious and minimally processed - 5.
 Providers and educators promote awareness among consumers about cultivation, processing, ingredients, and nutrition of food products in the food system - 6.
 Food and the food environment enhance community through opportunities for community members to interact and support one another to meet common interests and goals - 7.
 Food is produced in a socially responsible manner, such that providers and growers pay and receive fair prices for their products and have safe and humane working conditions - 8.
 There is zero waste produced by the system, in that waste is reduced to the greatest extent possible and what waste is produced is composted or recycled locally - 9.
 The system is emission and energy neutral - 10.
 On-campus food system actors work toward food sovereignty and agency, within the context of the wider food system - 11.
-On-campus food providers work with off campus distributors and wider food system actors to transition to a more sustainable system, especially in the areas of transportation emissions, packaging and local and fair procurement practices and where possible positively influence food system policy beyond the University - 12.
-Any student, staff, or faculty member desiring the opportunity to learn about food production and preparation will have access to such opportunities through on-campus land-based food production sites.
+On-campus food providers use their influence to transition the wider food system towards sustainability - 12.
+Students, staff, and faculty have access to opportunities to learn about the food system and to gain food production and preparation skills.